Tutoriels Backend

 Before going any further we need to understand how Angular works.

-The command that interests us concerns the compilation of our project.
+The command we are interested in concerns the compilation of our project.

 In our package.json file this is the command

-Without going into details this command uses Webpack (a bundler module).
+Without going into details this command uses esbuild (a bundler module).

-Thanks to Webpack Angular uses the files of our project, compiles them to generate in the dist directory a certain number of files that we can deploy on a web server.
+Thanks to esbuild, angular uses the files of our project, compiles them to generate in the dist directory a certain number of files that we can deploy on a web server.

-The project which serves as our basis has 6 web pages
+The project we are using as a basis has 6 web pages

 - Home